stungeye/Programming-1-Notes/docs/00-history-of-cpp/00-history-of-cpp.md

 ## Modern C++

-Another thing you'll here often in the C++ world are mentions of "Modern C++".
+Another thing you'll often hear in the C++ world are mentions of "Modern C++".
 There's no real definition of what makes a particular feature or usage of the language modern.
-In fact every time a new version of the language is released it's new features are often referred to as "modern C++".
+In fact every time a new version of the language is released its new features are often referred to as "Modern C++".

-Separate from the language, the term Modern C++ can also refer to newer best practices for designing, writing, and building C++ programs.
+Separate from the language, the term "Modern C++" can also refer to newer best practices for designing, writing, and building C++ applications.

-## Five Minute Tour of C++
+## Why C++

-## Hello World with Visual Studio
+Here are some of the reasons why C++ remains such a popular language:

+- Flexible: It supports different styles of coding including imperative, object-oriented, generic, and functional programming.
+- Safe: The language is statically-typed, meaning the compiler can catch a wide range of type related bugs.
+- Performant: With data types that map directly to machine hardware the compiler can produced highly optimized native code.
+- Cross-Platform: Carefully written C++ can be compiled to run on different CPU architectures and for different operating systems.
+- "Batteries-Included": C++ ships with an excellent standard library that includes high quality implemtation of commonly needed data-structures and algorithms.